 The MHW of summer 2022 in the Mediterranean Sea was record-breaking, eclipsing 2003 in terms of basin-wide activity (defined as the integral of intensity, duration and area).
-Other contributions to the Ocean State Report 8 also define the MHW of 2022 as a record-breaking event, using other definitions (e.g. local SST records).
+Other contributions to this report also define the MHW of 2022 as a 180 record-breaking event, using various other definitions.
 Here, we provide a basin-wide view of the MHW conditions.
 The Copernicus Mediterranean Physical forecasting system was used to track this event, serving as the first validation of MHW prediction for this system.
-Forecasts captured the full life cycle of the MHWs several days in advance: onset (mid-May) in the Western part of the basin; spread into the Adriatic and Ionian Sea; sporadic local-scale occurrences in the Levantine Basin; persistence of peak conditions throughout July and August; breaks in MHW persistence and abrupt changes in local occurrence; and the gradual decay (September).
+Forecasts accurately captured the full life cycle of the MHWs several days in advance: onset (mid-May) in the Western part of the basin; spread into the Adriatic and Ionian Sea; sporadic local-scale occurrences in the Levantine 185 Basin; persistence of peak conditions throughout July and August; and the gradual decay (September).
 The forecasts also identified regions shielded from MHWs e.g. during cooling in the Aegean Seas.
-Subseasonal forecasts do not yet demonstrate the capacity to predict MHW response to weather patterns (Benthuysen et al., 2018), but this study confirms that short-term forecasts, at least in the Mediterranean Sea, can fill this gap.